AlvaroCalo/hotel/README.md

     * 2 - Rooms
     * 3 - Social Room
     * 4 - Services: wifi, views…
+* After the carousel the elements are ¾ and centered
+* Three boxes with photos and links:
+    * meals services, link to services page
+    * availability and rates, reservation page
+    * view services
+* Two columns:
+    * ¾ a brief description of the hotel with a picture in the left side
+    * ¼ online reservation, arrival date, nights and button.
+Tiny link (view rooms)
+* Top hotel of the city:
+    * San Sebastian
+* After those, all the viewport
 * Footer with four columns:
     * Hotel name with slogan
     * Social networks